 This match is a classic clash of strengths.
 Even without Krueger, the Red Stars’ greatest assets are in controlling the flow outside the offensive zone.
 Arin Wright often drops back to add even more oomph to Chicago’s backline even though the formation is technically a 3-4-2-1.

 On the flip side, Hatch and Rodman make as dynamic of an attack as exists in the league.
 Thus, the winning side of this match will be the club able to capitalize on the few opportunities it gets in the opposite zones.

 For Chicago, opportunism has been the name of the game as far as scoring goals goes for most of the season.
 That will be even more the case without Watt.
 It appears Pugh will play, though.

 Washington has the advantage in terms of most offensive stats.
 They recorded 22 more shots and 14 more shots on goal to this point, for example.
 However, Chicago has a larger edge in terms of corner kicks, attempting 61 more than the Spirit.

 If Washington can avoid giving the Red Stars such chances at volume, Bledsoe has the experience and talent to keep Chicago off the board.
 All the Spirit would need then is to find one crease through the Red Stars’ defense to get the winner.

-That’s exactly what DC and VA sportsbooks are counting on.
+That’s exactly what Virginia sports betting outlets are counting on.
 For many reasons, it’s hard to fault that finding, as we’ve detailed in the 2021 NWSL Championship preview above.